The History of Drunk Driving Charges in America

 In the United States an accused individual is considered innocent until proven guilty.
 In practical terms what that means is that the State of California has the burden of proving your guilt.
 Your defense, therefore, often focuses on preventing the State from introducing evidence against you and/or discrediting evidence introduced by the State or witnesses for the State.

 No two DUI stops are exactly the same.
 For this reason, only an experienced California DUI defense attorney can evaluate the specific facts and circumstances of your stop and arrest and provide you with detailed advice regarding your best defense strategy.
 There are, however, some common defense strategies employed in DUI cases, including:

-- Questioning the chain of custody – evidence collected in a criminal investigation must be safely handled and stored to prevent loss or contamination.
+- Questioning the chain of custody – Evidence collected in a criminal investigation must be safely handled and stored to prevent loss or contamination.
+Otherwise it be may be excluded from trial.
 If the chain of custody has been broken the evidence cannot be admitted at trial.

-- Rising alcohol level defense – when you ingest alcohol the alcohol absorbs into your blood.
+- Rising alcohol level defense – When you ingest alcohol the alcohol absorbs into your blood.
 Depending on a number of factors that absorption can take anywhere from about 45 minutes to three hours.
 If you drank right before driving your blood alcohol concentration, or BAC, was still rising at the time you were operating your vehicle.
-Therefore, the results of the breath test you took some time later at the station could provide a BAC level that was much higher than it had been when you were actually driving the vehicle.
+Therefore, the results of the breath test you took some time later at the station may have indicated a BAC level that was much higher than it had been when you were actually driving the vehicle.
 This defense is referred to as the “rising alcohol level” defense.

 More About California DUI Charges